iancall/dataanalyst/README.md

 # About <a name="About"></a>

 Eager and adaptable professional originally from the United States with a strong foundation in leadership, communication, and problem-solving.
-Equipped with hands-on experience in customer relations, technical support, and project management, along with a Google Data Analytics Professional Certificate.
-Thrives in dynamic environments and committed to delivering actionable insights through data-driven analysis.
+Equipped with hands-on experience in customer relations, technical support, and project management.

-*This is a repository for my portfolio as a data analyst.*
+*This is a repository for my Excel/Google Sheets projects as a data analyst.*

 # Table of Contents: